Vicaris/ModPro/docs/examples/compo_from_image.rst

 .. literalinclude:: ../../examples/compo_from_image.py

-(note that some pictures are distorted here as their size has been modified without care for their aspect ratio.
+(note that some pictures are distorted here as their tamano has been modified without care for their aspect ratio.
 This could be changed with a few more lines.)